Phoebe-www/ese5190-2022-lab2b-esp/lab/04_slow_motion/README.md

       }
   }
   ```
 The python code is in another file.
+We use it which is run on the CPU for asking user to either start recording or reply, and it also in charge of speed.
 ## result

 (https://youtu.be/h6rITi-CL-Y)